gfpkelly1986/milestone-project-heritage-housing-issues/README.md

         since there is potentially a reasonable amount of money to be made or lost when selling the four properties.

 - B
-     - She is also interested in predicting the sale price from any house in Ames, Iowa in case of future property ownership in that area.
+     - She is also interested in predicting the sale price from any house in Ames, Iowa in case of future property ownership in that area.<br><br>

 - Business Requirement 1: